hritik880/Nuclei-Segmentation/README.md

 # Nuclei-Segmentation
-Built a U-Net model for semantic segmentation for identifying the nuclei present in the images.
+Built a model using U-Net architechture for semantic segmentation for identifying the nuclei present in the images.
 The model was trained and tested on the ‘Data Science Bowl 2018’ Dataset.